Code-Platoon-Curriculum/curriculum/01-Js-Py-Intro/3-js-jest-intro/2-intermediate-js-and-jest.md

 factorial(4);
 ```

-This won't work because `runner.js` is totally unaware of a function called factorial, which lives in a completely seperate file.
+This won't work because `runner.js` is totally unaware of a function called factorial, which lives in a completely separate file.
 Let's fix this with Node's `exports/require` syntax:

 - factorial.js